 YouTube: Configure your Git

-personal .gitconfig and how he uses it, and a large inspiration for me to
+.gitconfigand how he uses it, and a large inspiration for me to make this post. ↩